CharisseEerie/lec-eval-portal/README.md

 ## 📬 Feedback & Contributions

-Feel free to open issues or pull requests to improve this mock portal.
+Feel free to open issues or pull requests to improve this portal.